 How much does a memory foam mattress cost?

 Memory foam mattresses are typically more expensive than traditional spring mattresses, but usually cost less than hybrids, which combine layers of both foam and coil.
-They are usually at their cheapest during Black Friday, with prices normally rolling over to the Cyber Monday mattress deals.
+They are usually at their cheapest during the Black Friday mattress sales, with prices normally rolling over to the Cyber Monday mattress deals.

 Saatva’s Loom & Leaf memory foam mattress starts at $1,049, while you can pick up a Nectar mattress for less with prices starting from $499.
 At Amazon you can pick up a Lucid memory foam mattress from $236 for a twin – ideal for a guest room.
 At the other end of the price scale, Tempur-Pedic Tempur-Breeze memory foam Mattresses start at $3,799 for unrivalled comfort, cooling and contouring.